-- Receive services regardless of your race, religion, ethnicity, cultural background and sexual orientation. - Be treated with respect. - Be assured that all records and information are secure and confidential (as per HIPAA standards). - Receive a written copy of these rights. - Have your rights explained to you in a manner which is clear. - Understand the documents that you are asked to sign. - Contact the Florida Abuse Hotline (1-800-96-ABUSE) and/or any other professional involved with you to report allegations of abuse or neglect. - Refuse services unless the law states otherwise, and the right to be informed about the consequences of such a refusal, which can include discharge. - Submit a complaint if you are unhappy with the services you are receiving and to receive a response within a reasonable amount of time.
+- Receive services regardless of your race, religion, ethnicity, cultural background and sexual orientation. - Be treated with respect. - Be assured that all records and information are secure and confidential (as per the Heath Insurance Portability and Accountability Act (HIPAA) standards. - Receive a written copy of these rights. - Have your rights explained to you in a manner which is clear. - Understand the documents that you are asked to sign. - Contact the Florida Abuse Hotline (1-800-96-ABUSE) and/or any other professional involved with you to report allegations of abuse or neglect. - Refuse services, unless the law states otherwise, and the right to be informed about the consequences of such a refusal, which can include discharge. - Submit a complaint if you are unhappy with the services you are receiving and receive a response within a reasonable time frame. - Services and supports that are individualized, built on strengths, resources, values and preferences, and that take your family's culture into consideration. - Services and supports that meet the needs of you and your family, and reflect your priorities, goals, and vision. - Make decisions regarding the types of services that are provided and the person/agency who will provide the service. - Participate as full and active partners in the process and have a voice and a choice in decision making. - Work together with a team to develop, implement, and evaluate your care plan. - Invite others you view as supporters to participate with you in your Family Team Conference.

-- Services and supports that are individualized, built on strengths, resources, values and preferences and take your family's culture into consideration. - Services and supports that meet the needs of you and your family, and reflect your priorities, goals and vision. - Make decisions regarding the types of services that are provided and the person/agency who will provide the service. - Participate as full and active partners in the process, and have voice and choice in decision making. - Work together with a team to develop, implement, and evaluate your care plan. - Invite others you view as supports to participate with you in your Family Team Conference. - Have services and supports that are sustainable, flexible and unconditional, and that change as the needs of you and your family change. - Receive copies of your Care Plan, court paperwork and any other relevant documents. - Fair and equitable treatment. - Receive services in a non-discriminatory manner; and the freedom to express and practice religious and spiritual beliefs. - Request an in-house review of your care, treatment plan, and service plan.
+- Have services and supports which are sustainable, flexible and unconditional, and change as the needs of you and your family change. - Receive copies of your Care Plan, court paperwork and any other relevant documents. - Receive fair and equitable treatment. - Receive services in a non-discriminatory manner; and the freedom to express and practice religious and spiritual beliefs. - Request an in-house review of your Care Plan and service authorizations.